Delayed Rebounds in the Two-Ball Bounce Problem: Conclusions

 Rather than focus on the parameters of a few particular sports balls, we look for universal behavior.
 The relevant ball parameters are reduced to the mass ratio $\mu=m_1/m_2$ and the coefficient of restitution $\varepsilon$, assumed to be the same for both balls.
 The initial conditions of drop height and gap between the balls is reduced to a single parameter $\tau_d/\tau_f$, which characterizes the time between the lower ball reaching the floor and the two balls making first contact.
 This approach represents a simplification over previous studies, and can be generalized to more than two balls.

 We examined the details of the first bounce collisions, finding multiple contacts between the balls in some cases.
 However, the multiple impacts did not correlate with the post-collision dynamics of the balls.
-For the first bounce, we found that small initial gaps resulted in bounces that were smaller than the ICM prediction, while the ICM is approximately correct for larger initial gaps, despite the overlapping collisions.
-This corresponds to experimental and theoretical results, albeit with a greatly simplified description of the contact force than in \cite{berdeni_two-ball_2015}.
-Direct comparison to realistic ball parameters for both first and second bounces is reserved for future work.
+For the first bounce, we found that small initial gaps resulted in lower bounces than the ICM prediction, while the ICM is approximately correct for larger initial gaps, despite the overlapping collisions.

-While \cite{muller_patric_two-ball_2011} suggests that the linear dashpot model gives qualitatively similar results to simulations using the Hertz force, \cite{hinch_fragmentation_1999} finds qualitatively different results between these forces when studying chain collisions.
-Thus, it may be worthwhile to repeat this study with a Hertzian contact force, more appropriate for viscoelastic spheres.
+There are several extensions of this work that can serve as student research projects.
+This universal study can be applied to realistic ball parameters for both first and second bounces.
+Detailed study of two-particle interactions can also be extended to chain collisions of multiple particles in a line. \cite{kerwin_velocity_1972, patricio_hertz_2004,redner_2004, kires_astroblasterfascinating_2009, gharib_shock_2011, ricardo_maximizing_2015} or studied in the chaotic r\'egime. \cite{whelan_1990} While the linear dashpot force gives qualitatively similar results to the Hertz force on the first bounce, \cite{muller_patric_two-ball_2011} simulating these forces in chain collisions yields qualitatively different results, \cite{hinch_fragmentation_1999} so an interested student may wish to extend this study to such a force.

+This toy model can serve as a student's introduction to impact mechanics, which is relevant in a variety of fields including engineering, granular materials, and molecular dynamics.
+The results of this model may be relevant to study of inelastic collapse and clumping in granular flows, \cite{mcnamara_1992, constantin_1995, zhou_1996, luding_1999, topic_inelastic_2019} particularly in the presence of gravity or another driving force. \cite{wakou_2013} Inelastic collapse involves an infinite number of collisions in finite time, which presents challenges to event-driven modeling, \cite{reichardt_event_2007} so understanding when the ICM is accurate can help improve simulation efficiency.

 A thorough experimental study of the delayed rebound effect requires a mechanism to constrain the interacting particles to a single dimension.
 Precisely aligned spheres, as used in experimental studies of the first bounce, are unlikely to remain aligned for a second bounce.
 Low friction carts on an inclined track, with springs for repulsion, may be a useful model, although it might be difficult to achieve the range of mass ratios seen in ball drop experiments.